 At Mr Aberthon, we sell a wide range of devices that come under the heading “rugged”.
-For this to happen, a device must be more durable than the average smartphone.
+The level of rugged devices vary, depending on the application.
+To be considered rugged, a device must be more durable than the average smartphone.
 It must be able to withstand drops onto a hard surface, dust, water, heat, cold and more.

 A truly rugged phone will cover all of these eventualities.
 But we’re now also starting to see smartphones and tablets incorporate some level of protection.
 What we see in the likes of the almost indestructible Cat S60 and the Active range of the Samsung Galaxy S flagship range are slowly filtering down to mainstream devices.
 Not everything makes the transition, but certain protection standards are now becoming commonplace.